 While children may not be expected to recognize certain dangers, adults have some responsibility in premises liability claims.
 In the state of Texas, there is a defense in premises liability claims known as the “open and obvious” defense.
 This rule states that if a reasonable person could have clearly seen the hazard, the owner could be less liable or not liable entirely.
 That is, if the hazard was open and obvious to a reasonable person, that person bears some responsibility.
 In such a situation, the property owner may not be liable for a failure to warn or a failure to fix the condition.

 Premises liability can encompass a wide variety of accidents and can apply to physical injuries as well as property damage.
 The most common types of premises liability claims include:

-The property injury attorneys at Noteboom—The Law Firm understand the difficulties you face following a premises liability accident.
+A premises liability attorney at Noteboom—The Law Firm understands the difficulties you face following a premises liability accident.
 We are dedicated to ensuring you receive a fair settlement for your injuries.

 Even though you may be absolutely certain your accident and resulting injuries were caused by the property owner, your claim must be proven.
 Our attorneys are highly experienced in proving premises liability claims, helping Texans injured on another’s property to receive justice.
 The defense may claim that:

 At Noteboom—The Law Firm, we are committed to proving the truth—that you were injured as a result of owner negligence.